AndrejGo/m1-rev/README.md

     sudo cp -R /path-to/PMCKext2.kext /tmp
     sudo kextutil /tmp/PMCKext2.kext
     ```
-    2. If you are loadin this kext for the first time, a popup will ask you to
+    2. If you are loading this kext for the first time, a popup will ask you to
     authorize it in the settings.
     3. After authorization, reboot the mac and repeat the above two commands.